IV1201-Group-9/IV1201-Group-9-backend/README.md

 - Spring Security
 - Postgres
 - JSON Web Token (JWT)

-For see the MAVEN project file.
+For more see the MAVEN project file.

 ## Architecture
 The backend, which is responsible for processing data and handling requests, is located in src/main/java/com/iv1201/recapp/.
 It is built using the Java programming language and the Spring Boot framework to provide a RESTful API.
 Layers included are: